awsdocs/amazon-ses-developer-guide/doc-source/faqs-enforcement.md

 In either of these situations, we automatically send you a notification when we pause your account's ability to send email\.

-### Q12\.
-What if I make my fixes shortly before the review period expires?<a name="pr-q12"></a>
+### Q11\.
+What if I make my fixes shortly before the review period expires?<a name="pr-q11"></a>

-Sign into the AWS Console and go to Support Center\.
+Sign into the AWS Management Console and go to Support Center\.
 Reply to the case we opened on your behalf\.
 In your reply to the case, let us know that you've resolved the issue\.

-### Q13\.
-Can I get help from my AWS representative or Premium Support?<a name="pr-q13"></a>
+### Q12\.
+Can I get help from my AWS representative or Premium Support?<a name="pr-q12"></a>

 If you're already working with an AWS account representative, we'll automatically contact him or her when your account is placed under review\.
 Your account representative may be able to provide additional information to help you better understand the issue\.
 If you use Premium Support, you should also contact that team for additional help\.